appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 1. Select your Table widget and turn on the **Allow adding a row** property.
 2. A new button should appear in the Table's header called 'Add new row'.
 Click this button to add a row of empty cells to the top of the table (or if the Table's [**Default Values**](#default-values) property is filled, the new cells are created with that data).
-3. Once the cells have been filled in with desired values, clicking the "Save" button closes the editing mode and executes the Table's [**onSave**](#events-1) event.
+3. Once the cells have been filled in with desired values, clicking the "Save" button closes the editing mode and executes the Table's [**onSave**](#events) event.
 This event should contain code to execute a query that sends the new row to the datasource which supplies the table.
 Or, clicking "Discard" removes the new row from the table and triggers the [**onDiscard**](#events-1) event.

-### Related properties
+#### Allow adding a row

+When this property is turned on:
+  - Users are able to click a button on the table to create a new row of data.
+Users can only input data for columns that are marked as **Editable** in the table properties.
+  - The **Default Values** property and the **onSave** and **onDiscard** events appear in the table's properties pane under the **Adding a row** section.
+Use these to configure the table's behavior when adding new rows.

 #### Default values